Understand the complaints rules

 - the consumer has indicated dissatisfaction or unhappiness.

-The consumer in the above examples would reasonably expect a response.
+The consumer in each of the above examples would reasonably expect a response.

 Other examples that should be recorded as complaints